Midwest Carbon League

 February 2025-February 2026

 12-month goal: Creating a responsive workforce ecosystem in Chicagoland centered around people, partnerships, and education/training to deliver measurable impact via a growing job pipeline.
 Including CEJA partners, this includes a database of jobs and workforce partners to make it easier to access resources at every level of the pipeline.
-This work will culiminate in the Chicago Clean Energy Workforce Week in 2026Q2 to bring employers, workforce trainers, and future employees together for matching/development.
+This work will culminate in the Chicago Clean Energy Workforce Week in 2026Q2 to bring employers, workforce trainers, and future employees together for matching/development.

 24Q4 Mobility & Clean Transportation